nareshgantala/Jira-Software-Admin-Zero-to-Hero/Day-1/README.md

 ## What is Jira Software?

 ### Introduction
 Welcome to our comprehensive guide on Jira Software!
-This material aims to simplify Jira Software and help you and your team manage work more efficiently.
+This material aims to simplify Jira Software and help you and your team manage work more efficiently, especially in Agile environments.
 Let's dive in!

 ### What is Jira Software?